bixb922/umidiparser/README.md

 ### filename

-Returns the file name of the MIDI file, with absolute path.
+Returns the file name of the MIDI file.

 ### format_type